perksadam/grad-academy-2016/angular-lab/lab-6/README.md

 }
 ```

+**Performance: Since user info shouldn't change that often, we want to cache the call to get the user so we are not fetching it every time.
+Make sure to set the "cache" option to true on the request to get a user**

 ## Map User Information for each message

 In the MessageListController ues the userService to get the user information for each message that is returned from the messageService.